 GENE GENTRY McMAHON is a painter, printmaker, multi-media and public artist whose artworks have been exhibited in the Seattle Art Museum, the Bellevue Art Museum, Henry Art Gallery, and in other west coast museums and galleries.
 She has taught (U of WA, Cornish, Lakeside School), collaborated on major installations, and once led a team of Coyote artists in creating display windows for the Bon Marche.
 Her 10’ X 35’ mural is one of three that are installed on the platform in the Westlake Station Metro Tunnel.

-DONNA MOODIE opened her first restaurant, Marco’s Supper Club, in Belltown in 2003 and relocated to Capital Hill in 2011 where she opened Marjorie’s, named after her mother.
+DONNA MOODIE opened her first restaurant, Marco’s Supper Club, in Belltown in 2003 and relocated to Capitol Hill in 2011 where she opened Marjorie’s, named after her mother.
 Growing up in Jamaica and cooking with her mother, she quickly gained respect for “scratch” cooking, using ingredients supplied by local farmers and merchants whenever possible.
 In 2015 she introduced her mother’s famous plantains to the commercial market.
 Called Miss Marjorie’s Steel Drum Plantains, they are sold in select grocery stores and small markets in Seattle and across the US.